MAliMansur/Jenkins-CICD-using-docker-agents/README.md

 - If all nodes are offline, restart them or reconfigure them.
 ### Restart Jenkins
 Sometimes, a restart fixes the problem:
-- If you are using Jenkins agents, check whether they are connected and online.
-- Go to Jenkins Dashboard → Manage Jenkins → Nodes and Clouds
-- If all nodes are offline, restart them or reconfigure them.
-### Restart Jenkins
-Sometimes, a restart fixes the problem:
 ```
 sudo systemctl restart jenkins
 ```
 ### Check Disk Space
-- Your /tmp partition was low on space earlier.
+Your /tmp partition was low on space earlier.
 If Jenkins is trying to use /tmp, it might be stuck:
 ```
 df -h
 ```